 After some breathing, the Istina - truth - in Serbian, really reveals its true light.
 The haze of natural aromas lift to give you brightness and intensity making this wine uber complex and very compelling indeed - agreed by all of our tasters at the previous Riesling tasting event.
 Straight up grapefruit and chamomile.

 And what about a Riesling from New Zealand?
 Hiroyuki Kusuda, a.k.a Hiro, is a wanted man.
 Wanted for his impeccably crafted Rieslings and Pinot Noir.
 Ha!
-Rare and sought after (4000 bottles in the current vintage of Rieslings) and we have our hands on a precious few.
-And if you don't take them home, we will!
-Oh yes!
+Rare and sought after (4000 bottles in the current vintage of Rieslings) and we had our hands on a precious few.

 For Hiro, it was Pinot Noir that changed his life.
 An ex-lawyer/diplomat that altered the course of his life for the pursuit of making the ultimate Riesling and Pinot Noir.

 This is really hard graft.
 To plunge into uncertainty, to enrol one's self into Geisenheim Wine University, to go through what's essentially biochemistry.
 But wait, there's the cavernous abyss of science, and then there's the cavernous abyss of science - in German.
 When you can barely count to three in the language, it's a terrifyingly tall order for the best of us.
 He did it.
 This is truly inspiring.

 Having worked after graduation in the best of Martinborough's vineyards, Schubert to name one, he acquired his own land and started to make his own wines.
 A small family outfit that started in 2006 with just 1.2 hectares, 3 acres - tiny.